 After more than a decade spent overseeing absolutely nothing, the Tennessee State Racing Commission was disbanded in 1998 and the Racing Control Act of 1987 was repealed in 2015 to effectively close the chapter on organized racing in TN.

 The one surviving artifact of Tennessee’s rich racing history is legal online betting.
 Despite the 1905 prohibition and the repeal of the Racing Control Act, the major racing betting sites accept customers from Tennessee to this day.

 This has created the current situation that is not unlike sports betting: racing fans cannot bet on horses in-person at a track but do have access to legal racing betting sites that are headquartered right here in the USA.

 The Tennessee Attorney General opinion declaring fantasy sports to be illegal gambling under state law prompted lawmakers to move quickly on DFS legislation that had been introduced earlier in 2016.

 The Fantasy Sports Act took effect in July 2016 and established the Division of Charitable Solicitations, Fantasy Sports and Gaming (“the Division”) to oversee the industry.
-All DFS sites are now beholden to the rules laid out in the Fantasy Sports Act and additional regulations adopted by the Secretary of State layout the guidelines by which fantasy sites must operate and how licenses are issued.
+Additional regulations adopted by the Secretary of State layout the guidelines by which fantasy sites must operate and how licenses are issued.

 A list of licensed TN fantasy sports sites can be found here.